-The power consumption shows the VBUS current consumption on three typical Raspberry Pi Pico devices, with four different software use-cases.
-These results are not guaranteed maximum values, they are an indication of the current consumption a user can typically expect the device to draw when used in these scenarios.
+The power consumption tables and graphs show the VBUS current consumption on three typical Raspberry Pi Pico devices, with four different software use cases.
+These results are not guaranteed maximum values; they are an indication of the current consumption a user can typically expect the device to draw when used in these scenarios.